lucylai96/lucylai96.github.io/teaching.md

 <a href="https://cogs9.github.io/" target="_blank">course website (in dev)</a> ·
 <a href="https://docs.google.com/" target="_blank">syllabus (draft)</a></summary>

-<p>Behavioral data is everywhere—revealing how we think, learn, and act.
-This course equips you to analyze, model, and predict behavior using tools from machine learning.
-We will explore a variety of computational models, including Bayesian models, latent variable models, and time series analysis, and apply them to real-world datasets.
-A practical course for students interested in behavioral data science or computational research in human behavior.

-This could be a good course for you if you are interested in applying machine learning concepts to analyze real behavioral datasets and/or learning to generate new research questions at the frontier of computational cognitive science.
-The course will rely on interactive discussion and collaboration, and will offer a chance to hone your research, presentation, and communication skills.</p>

-<p><strong>Prerequisites:</strong> <a href="#">TBD</a> and <a href="#">TBD</a> and <a href="#">TBD</a> or permission of instructor.</p>
+<p>Data shapes the news we read, the decisions we make, and the products we use.
+This course is a friendly introduction to the world of data science, where you’ll learn how to ask good questions about data, make sense of patterns, and share insights through clear and engaging visualizations.
+We’ll also explore issues of privacy, fairness, and the ways data can be misused.
+<br><br>
+<strong>This could be a good course for you</strong>  if you’re curious about how data influences science and industry, and you want to practice thinking critically and responsibly about data in the context of real-world problems.</p>

+<p><strong>Prerequisites:</strong> <a href="#">None!
+Everyone is welcome!</a> </p>
 </details>

 <details style="margin-bottom: 10px;">